jordibalcellss/esbart/README.md

 * A MySQL/MariaDB database
 * A Mail Transmission Agent
 * PHP modules
   * php-mbstring
   * php-ldap

 The database allows storing password change keys and expire them accordingly, and the MTA dispatches the emails sent by the system.

 ### Installing

-For now, there is no automated script to install the software.

 #### MariaDB

-The single-table database can be created pushing `esbart.sql` to MariaDB
+The single-table database can be created pushing `database.sql` to MariaDB

 ```
-mysql < esbart.sql
+mysql < database.sql
 ```

 The configuration keys in regards of the database connection can be found in `config.php`, MariaDB section.